lisanhu/rimworld-TDS-Bugfixes/README.md

 His family is willing to see that his work is being continued and memorialized by the community.

 Please always take a moment to pray for Alex and his family when you use his work.

-# License

-Alex's Legacy License (Based on MIT)

-Copyright (c) [year] Alex Tearse-Doyle “TD” (steam id: Uuugggg)

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-2. The name “Alex Tearse-Doyle” shall be preserved as the original author of the Software in any derivative works or redistributions.

-3. This license does not transfer ownership of the Software.
-All rights, moral and legal, remain with the original author, Alex Tearse-Doyle, or his legal estate.

-4. The Software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the author or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the Software or the use or other dealings in the Software.

-IN MEMORY OF ALEX — Thank you for your creativity and contributions.